Boat Insurance: Why You Should Have It

 With AAV, your insurance reimburses you for the real cost to replace your boat should it be considered a total loss – or pay for the full repair amount of damages to make it as good as new.

 What your boat insurance will cost you depends on several factors, including:

 - Who will be driving the watercraft

 The majority of insurers rate and underwrite a boat policy in the same way car insurance is rated – by the age of the operator.

 Speaking about insurance, in case you’re wondering if a drunken boating violation can affect your car insurance rates, it’s just as illegal to operate a boat of any size under the influence of drugs or alcohol, as it is for driving a car under the influence.
 So, the answer is – it’s quite possible, depending on your particular state’s handling of boating under the influence.

 While some standard homeowners policies offer limited coverage for boats, others do not and you should check with your insurance agent to see what your insurer actually covers.
 According to the Insurance Information Institute, most insurers typically offer boat insurance liability coverage limits of between $15,000 and $300,000.

 If you’re buying a boat or currently own one that is uninsured, it makes sense to protect your investment.
 Don’t leave your exposure to liability up to chance – insure your boat for peace of mind.

-Request a free boat insurance quote today and find out how affordable it can be to protect yourself and your watercraft.
+Call Freeway Insurance at (800) 777-5620 to request a free boat insurance quote today and find out how affordable it can be to protect yourself and your watercraft.